SmoothCoated/HammingCodes/privacy.md

 ### 1. INTRODUCTION

-This Privacy Policy describes how J.Smith / Vermillion ("we," "us," or "our") collects, uses, and discloses information in connection with your use of the Hamming Code App ("the App").
+This Privacy Policy outlines how A.Chester (the developer of the Hamming Code App, hereinafter referred to as "we," "us," or "our") collects, uses, and protects information when you use the Hamming Code App ("the App").

 ### 2. USER INFORMATION